History of Alberta: Women

 Up to the 1880s prostitution in Alberta was tolerated and not considered serious.
-As the itinerant population became more settled, however, this attitude gradually changed.
-The years 1880-1909 witnessed few arrests and even fewer fines for prostitution, in part because those caught were encouraged to leave town rather than be jailed.
+But as the itinerant population became more settled this attitude gradually changed.
+The years 1880–1909 witnessed few arrests and even fewer fines for prostitution, in part because those caught were encouraged to leave town rather than be jailed.
 Later, 1909–14, a smallpox epidemic in the red-light district started a crackdown against prostitution, which by then was regarded as a major problem, especially by middle-class women reformers.
 The Woman's Christian Temperance Union vigorously opposed both saloons and prostitution, and called for woman suffrage as a tool to end those evils.

 The Calgary Current Events Club, started in 1927 by seven women, rapidly gained popularity with professional women of the city.
 In 1929 the group changed its name to the Calgary Business and Professional Women's Club (BPW) in response to a call for a national federation of such groups.
 Members travelled to London, England, in 1929 to make the case for recognizing women as full legal citizens.
 In the 1930s the group addressed many of the controversial political issues of the day, including the introduction of a minimum wage, fair unemployment insurance legislation, the compulsory medical examination of school children, and the requirement of a medical certificate for marriage.
 The national convention of the BPW was held in Calgary in 1935.
 The club actively supported Canadian overseas forces in World War II.
 At first most of the members were secretaries and office workers; more recently it has been dominated by executives and professions.
 The organization continues to attend to women's economic and social issues.